-That’s especially true when social media is one of a million things on your to-do list.
+That’s especially true when social media is one of a million things on your bank or credit union’s to-do list.

 As a professional social media manager even I rely on a group effort to stay informed and learn new features.
 The constant change is a challenge.

 At my last public speaking engagement, I got a ton of questions.
 It’s clear that many of you are in a similar situation.
 You don’t know what you don’t know.
 This list is for you!

 1. Should I be using _________ (insert Twitter, Snapchat, Instagram, Pinterest, etc.)?

 This questions usually presents in one of two ways.

 - I don’t like _______, so I’m not doing it.
 Am I supposed to be?